Walsh River

-The Walsh River is a river located on the Cape York Peninsula of Far North Queensland, Australia.
+The Walsh River is a river on the Cape York Peninsula of Far North Queensland, Australia.

 The headwaters of the river rise in the locality of Watsonville on the Atherton Tableland approximately 9.6 km north of Herberton and then flow in a westerly direction then turning north past Mount Masterton and then veering west again near Tabacum.
 It crosses and then runs parallel to the Mareeba-Dimbulah Road then under Mount White and past Fumar and Dimbulah and through the Featherstone Range.
 It then flows to the north west crossing the Burke Developmental Road and eventually discharges into the Mitchell River of which it is a tributary on the boundary of the localities of Gamboola and Wrotham.